James Bond Filming Locations You Can Visit

 The Spy Who Loved Me — Sardinia, Italy

-Located on Sardinia's Costa Smeralda, Hotel Cala di Volpe served briefly as Bond's accommodations, before he took on Karl Stromberg in Atlantis.
+Located on Sardinia's Costa Smeralda, Hotel Cala di Volpe served briefly as James Bond's accommodations, before he took on Karl Stromberg in Atlantis.
 Bond fans looking to stay in the spy's spacious suite will be disappointed to know it can't be reserved, because his room was actually the hotel bar.

 Set out from this hotel to recreate the route of the film's legendary car chase scene (at safe speeds, of course).
 Good luck finding a Lotus Esprit, though.
 A better idea is simply relaxing on nearby Romazzina Beach, where Bond's car came ashore.